mdoering/dwca-examples/README.md

 It is proposed to use this rowType for all specimens, fossils and living organisms to make them distinct from pure observations which should still be using the *dwc:Occurrence* core.
 It can then also be used to publish data from the Global Genome Biodiversity Network (see [TDWG 2013 report][tdwg2013] where the main use case relates to DNA/tissue extraction and ability to follow a  chain of sampling/extracting.

 An important requirement for (DNA) sampling is that one can follow back the chain of sampling/extracting.
 For this the generic ResourceRelationship extension could be used again if there is a shared, globally understood vocabulary.
 Alternatively a new term such as *parentMaterialSampleID* could build up such a link.
-The problem is very much the same as for relating events with the proposed *eventSeries*.
+The problem is very much the same as for relating events with the proposed *eventSeriesID*.

 > *QUESTION*: Create a new term *parentMaterialSampleID*?